arthurnn/cheatly/README.md

 This is a command line toolset to handle the cheat-sheets reposity located at [sheets](https://github.com/arthurnn/cheatly/tree/master/sheets) folder.
 This gem is inspired by https://github.com/defunkt/cheat.

+## Please, help.
+Adding a new cheat-sheet

+Submit a PR, adding a file to `sheets` folder, with the cheat-sheet name.

 ## Installation

     $ gem install cheatly